model-checking/kani/docs/src/tutorial-first-steps.md

 3. We saw how to write a proof harness and use `kani::any()`.
 4. We saw how to get a failing **trace** using `kani --visualize`
 5. We saw how proof harnesses are used to set up preconditions with `kani::assume()`.
-6. We saw how to obtain **coverage** metrics and use them to ensure our proofs are covering as much as they should be.